loda-lang/loda-programs/programs/oeis/list3.md

 * [A314680](http://oeis.org/A314680) ([L21 program](314/A314680.asm)): Coordination sequence Gal.6.149.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314685](http://oeis.org/A314685) ([L19 program](314/A314685.asm)): Coordination sequence Gal.3.16.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314692](http://oeis.org/A314692) ([L26 program](314/A314692.asm)): Coordination sequence Gal.5.81.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314708](http://oeis.org/A314708) ([L88 program](314/A314708.asm)): Coordination sequence Gal.5.65.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314710](http://oeis.org/A314710) ([L24 program](314/A314710.asm)): Coordination sequence Gal.5.64.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314753](http://oeis.org/A314753) ([L23 program](314/A314753.asm)): Coordination sequence Gal.4.52.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314829](http://oeis.org/A314829) ([L22 program](314/A314829.asm)): Coordination sequence Gal.4.41.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.